+Action Description

-Action Description point Slide one finger on the touchpad to place the pointer (2) on an item or object. click Press the left button (3) once. double-click Press the left button twice. right-click Press the right button (4) once.
+point Slide one finger on the touchpad to place the pointer (2) on an item or object. click Press the left button (3) once. double-click Press the left button twice. right-click Press the right button (4) once.
 In many applications, this action displays a shortcut menu. drag Slide one finger while pressing the left button. scroll Move your finger along the right edge of the touchpad to scroll vertically.
-Move your finger along the bottom to scroll horizontally.
-(The scroll function is available only with applications that support a touchpad scroll feature.)
+Move your finger along the bottom to scroll horizontally (the scroll function is available only with applications that support a touchpad scroll feature).

-Using the CD-RW/DVD-ROM drive or DVD-ROM
+Using the CD-RW/DVD-ROM

-Depending on your model, your computer is equipped with a CD-RW/DVD-ROM drive or a DVD-ROM.
+Your computer is equipped with a CD-RW/DVD-ROM drive.